How to update your catalog

 <MyAccessToken>

-with an access token that grants Organization - View privileges in the target Coveo organization (see Get your Coveo access token, Create an API key, Manage privileges, and Get the privileges of an access token).
+with an access token that grants Organization - View privileges in the target Coveo organization.
+For more information, see:

 |